The traditional "Open Workspace," featuring spacious workrooms packed with uniform rows of desks, is a lasting artifact of the 1950’s.

 - Twenty-five percent of employees have seen conflict result in sickness or absence.

-In a work environment where seating is prearranged and inflexible, there is often no respite from conflict and stressors.
+In a work environment where seating is prearranged and inflexible, there is often no respite from conflict, stressors and office noise distractions.

 Modern Office Design Needs to Be Flexible